vapor/sql-kit/README.md

 ### Database

-Instances of `SQLDatabase` are capable of serializing and executing `SQLExpression`.
+Instances of `SQLDatabase` are capable of serializing and executing `SQLExpression`s.

 ```swift
 let db: any SQLDatabase = ...